 It is not that often that landscape architects would be hired to design a forest where there has been none.
 It is a bit easier if such a project is located in a climate where vegetation growth is turbocharged by warm temperatures and a lot of water.
 TK Studio designed The Metro-Forest Project in Bangkok, Thailand, where an abandoned site of 2-hectares (4.75 acres) now hosts approximately 60,000 trees of more than 279 unique species.

-SINAI has introduced new and improved existing clearings in Forest Park in Bad Lippspringe to establish a sequence of mysterious and dynamic ambiences.
+SINAI has introduced new and improved existing clearings in Forest Park in Bad Lippspringe to establish a sequence of mysterious and romantic ambiences.
 Additions to the historic layout contribute significantly to the experience of the forest.
 Some trees were thinned or removed for the sunlight to reach the perennials.

-Studio Vulkan, with Robin Winogrond, introduced a strong ring of trees in the Zurich Airport park to make the existing relation between the meadow and the forest more tangible and the contrast more clear.
+Studio Vulkan, with Robin Winogrond, introduced a strong ring of trees in the Zurich Airport park to make the existing relation between the meadow and the young forest more tangible and the contrast more clear.

-Many may remember the aftermath of the financial crisis where there was a significant drop in work, and many offices shrank; some barely survived.
+Many may remember the aftermath of the financial crisis, where there was a significant drop in work, and many offices shrank; some barely survived.
 As a passionate and restless landscape architect, LILA winner Marti Franch offered his services to the Municipality of his hometown of Girona for free for a pilot project.
 Specifically, he asked if the team of workers who maintain the green areas around Girona could work under his supervision.
 The result was a concise master plan and a green landscape system under the motto ‘big and cheap’.
 Modest measures were implemented, and the quality of the spaces was improved significantly.
 The Girona Shores project is ongoing.

 In Strandskogen Arninge Ullna, Topia landscape architects were dealing with revealing existing ambiences by choreographing visitors’ movement through this dense riparian forest on elevated walkways.
 This way, they have minimised the impact of people staying in the woods and enabled them to visit the site in times of higher waters.